An Accelerated Mixed Weighted-Unweighted MMSE Approach for MU-MIMO Beamforming: The A-MMMSE APPROACH

-This BCD-based acceleration technique is easy to be parallelized and shares conceptual similarities with the matrix-free WMMSE approach~\cite{pellaco2021matrix, pellaco2023matrix}.
-However, our method specifically applies the BCGD method to the precoding update in MU-MIMO systems, rather than eliminating all matrix inversions.
-Furthermore, we directly deploy the computation on GPUs by leveraging the inherent parallelism of first-order methods, instead of utilizing neural network-based algorithm unrolling.
-The implementation and its benefits are experimentally demonstrated in Section~\ref{sec:gpu_expeirment}.
+{ Combined with the extrapolation technique in~\eqref{eq:extro_v}, we obtain an accelerated method based on hybrid BCD.
+This BCD-based acceleration technique is easy to parallelize and shares conceptual similarities with the matrix-free WMMSE approach~\cite{pellaco2021matrix, pellaco2023matrix}.
+However, unlike methods that eliminate all matrix inversions, our method specifically applies the BCGD method to the precoding update in MU-MIMO systems.
+Furthermore, due to the inherently parallel nature of first-order methods, our approach can be executed not only on CPUs but also directly leverage the computational advantages of GPUs without requiring neural network-based algorithm unrolling. }